Crème Brûlée

 crème brûlée ingredients

 • Vanilla: The primary flavor in crème brûlée.
-Traditionally, a whole vanilla bean is steeped in the cream, but vanilla bean paste or extract can be used as substitutes.
+Traditionally made with a whole vanilla bean steeped in the cream, but vanilla bean paste or good-quality extract work just as well.

-• Large Egg yolks: Thicken the custard as they cook, creating the luxurious, creamy consistency typical of crème brûlée.
-Save the leftover egg whites for another recipe—use them for egg white bites, pavlova, coconut macaroons, macarons, vanilla cake, or coconut cake.
+• Large Egg yolks: Thicken the custard as they cook and give it that classic, velvety texture.
+Save the leftover egg whites for another recipe (like egg white bites, pavlova, coconut macaroons, macarons, vanilla cake, or coconut cake).

 • Sugar: Sweetens the custard and creates the signature crunchy topping when caramelized with a kitchen torch or broiled.